tzi/sass-test.sh/README.md

  * [herow.scss](https://github.com/tzi/herow.scss): A time-saving Sass grid system.
  * [chewing-grid.css](https://github.com/tzi/chewing-grid.css): A CSS Grid ideal for card listing design like tiles, videos or articles listing

 Are you using sass-test.sh?
-[Let me know about it](https://twitter.com/iamtzi) or add it directly with a PR.
+[Let me know](https://twitter.com/iamtzi) about it or add it directly with a PR.

 Other Sass testing lib
 ------

 Not satisfied with sass-test.sh?
-Maybe you should try theses awesome other projects:
+Maybe you should try theses awesome projects:

  * [SassUnit](https://github.com/penman/SassUnit): A Ruby gem for comparing compiled output.
  * [Bootcamp](https://github.com/thejameskyle/bootcamp): Jasmine-style BDD testing for Sass.